max-leontiev/max-leontiev/README.md

 # Hey there! 👋
-I'm Max, a first year BSc Honors Computing Science student at the University of Alberta.
+I'm Max, a second year BSc Honors Computing Science student at the University of Alberta.
 Welcome to my GitHub profile!

 | I'm familiar with... | I'm currently learning... |
 | - | - |